 Canada and Paraguay enjoy close bilateral relations in areas of common interest, such as human rights and effective multilateralism within the United Nations (UN) and the Organization of American States (OAS).
 Both countries have been engaged in reconstruction and peacekeeping efforts in Haiti with Paraguay contributing troops to the MINUSTAH mission, as well as a technical engineering unit.

-The active bilateral relationship between Canada and Paraguay has been highlighted by the August 2013 visit of Foreign Minister John Baird to Paraguay, and his return in June 2014, where he headed Canada’s delegation to the OAS General Assembly in Asunción.
+The active bilateral relationship between Canada and Paraguay has been highlighted by the August 2013 visit of former Foreign Minister John Baird to Paraguay, and his return in June 2014, where he headed Canada’s delegation to the OAS General Assembly in Asunción.
 Other high-level visits to Paraguay in recent years include those of former Parliamentary Secretary of Foreign Affairs Bob Dechert (August 2013), Minister of International Trade, Ed Fast (June 2011), then-Public Safety Minister Vic Toews (May 2011), and then-Minister of State of Foreign Affairs (Americas) Peter Kent (May 2010).
 High-level Paraguayan visitors to Canada have included then-Vice-President, and former President Federico Franco (October 2010), previous Minister of Foreign Affairs Héctor Lacognata (September 2010) and previous Secretary of the Environment, Oscar Rivas (September 2010).

 An important people-to-people link between Canada and Paraguay is the community of approximately 15,200 Paraguayan Mennonites of Canadian origin, 9,000 of whom maintain Canadian citizenship.
 In fact, the majority of Canadian visitors to Paraguay have some connection to the Mennonite community.